Gwenaëlle Aubry: Her work

 Aubry produced a radio play adaptation of Hermann Broch's The Death of Virgil for France Culture and has written literary studies of Yves Bonnefoy, W. G. Sebald, and Georges Perec, as well as short works published in magazines and journals, particularly La Nouvelle Revue française.
-She is also the author of several books and a number of articles on ancient philosophy and its contemporary reception, as well as a translator from ancient Greek (Plotinus, Porphyrus, Proclus).
-In 2018 Genèse du Dieu souverain.
-Archéologie de la puissance II was published, the second volume following Dieu sans la puissance.
-The author rejected the first mover of Aristotle could ever have been the first principle of all things because it is solely able to attract entities capable of its imitation, and declared to choose the potence of all beings (in ancient Greek: dunamis pantōn) described by Plotinus and Plato.
+She is also the author of several books and a number of articles on ancient philosophy and its contemporary reception, as well as a translator from ancient Greek(Plotinus, Porphyrus, Proclus).